GiovanniStephens/country-rank/README.md

 # Overview

-This repository contains a quick hack-together of a data collection to identfy which countries would be good condidates for retirement.
+This is a quick hack-together project to identfy which countries would be good condidates for retirement.
+I collect data from various sources and then use it to build a model to predict which countries would be good candidates for retirement.

+The model includes clustering, time series forecasting, and simulation.

+I chose to include data for several deciding factors that were important to me in a country for retirement.

 # Deciding Factors